Uganda: Science and technology

 The National Science, Technology and Innovation Policy dates from 2009.
-Its overarching goal is to ‘strengthen national capability to generate, transfer and apply scientific knowledge, skills and technologies that ensure sustainable utilization of natural resources for the realisation of Uganda's development objectives.’
-The policy precedes Uganda Vision 2040, which was launched in April 2013 to transform ‘Ugandan society from a peasant to a modern and prosperous country within 30 years,’ in the words of the Cabinet.
-Uganda Vision 2040 vows to strengthen the private sector, improve education and training, modernize infrastructure and the underdeveloped services and agriculture sectors, foster industrialization and promote good governance, among other goals.
+Its overarching goal is to 'strengthen national capability to generate, transfer and apply scientific knowledge, skills and technologies that ensure sustainable utilisation of natural resources for the realisation of Uganda's development objectives.'
+The policy precedes Uganda Vision 2040, which was launched in April 2013 to transform 'Ugandan society from a peasant to a modern and prosperous country within 30 years,' in the words of the Cabinet.
+Uganda Vision 2040 vows to strengthen the private sector, improve education and training, modernise infrastructure and the underdeveloped services and agriculture sectors, foster industrialisation and promote good governance, among other goals.
 Potential areas for economic development include oil and gas, tourism, minerals and information and communication technologies (ICTs).

-Uganda was ranked 119th in the Global Innovation Index in 2021, down from 102nd in 2019.
+Uganda was ranked 124th in the Global Innovation Index in 2025, down from 102nd in 2019.
 Research funding climbed between 2008 and 2010 from 0.33% to 0.48% of GDP.
 Over the same period, the number of researchers doubled (in head counts) from 1 387 to 2 823, according to the UNESCO Institute for Statistics.
 This represents a leap from 44 to 83 researchers per million inhabitants over the same period.
 One in four researchers is a woman.

-Uganda has been able to manufacture prototype of cars called kiira in which the government invested 70usd.

 Demographics

-Uganda's population grew from 9.5 million people in 1969 to 34.9 million in 2014.
+Uganda's population grew from 9.5 million people in 1969 to 34.9 million in 2014, and as of 2024 was estimated at 49.3 million.
 With respect to the last inter-censal period (September 2002), the population increased by 10.6 million people in the past 12 years.
 Uganda's median age of 15 years is the lowest in the world.
 Uganda has the fifth highest total fertility rate in the world, at 5.97 children born per woman (2014 estimates).

+According to the 2024 Census, the country had a total population of 45.9 million people.
+Of this population, 23.6 million (51.4 per cent) were female and 22.3 million were male.
+The census results also showed that 49.5 per cent of Ugandans were under the age of 18, underscoring the country’s very young age structure.

 There were about 80,000 Indians in Uganda before Idi Amin required the expulsion of Ugandan-Asians (mostly of Indian origin) in 1972, which reduced the population to as low as 7,000.
 Many Indians, however, returned to Uganda after Amin's ouster in 1979.
-Around 90 percent of Ugandan Indians reside in Kampala.
+Around 90 per cent of Ugandan Indians reside in Kampala.
+There is also a population of about 10,000 white Africans and 3,000 Arabs in the country.

-According to the UNHCR, Uganda hosts over 1.1 million refugees on its soil as of November 2018.
-Most come from neighbouring countries in the African Great Lakes region, particularly South Sudan (68.0 percent) and Democratic Republic of the Congo (24.6%).
+According to the UNHCR, Uganda hosts over 1.4 million refugees on its soil as of August 2021.
+Most come from neighbouring countries in the African Great Lakes region, particularly South Sudan (68.0 per cent) and Democratic Republic of the Congo (24.6%).
+In August 2021, Uganda received some refugees from Afghanistan following the Taliban takeover.